Santiago Island in Cape Verde: Itinerary, Stay, and Must-Sees

 About the author Maxime Boudrias

-Max is a seasoned web developer, entrepreneur, and musician from Montreal.
-For the past five years, he has been a digital nomad, traveling to 56 countries.
-Passionate about authentic and off-the-beaten-path travel experiences, he shares his adventures to inspire others to pursue their travel dreams affordably and with ease.
+Hi there!
+I'm Max, a web developer, entrepreneur, and musician from Montreal.
+I love exploring authentic and off-the-beaten-path destinations.
+For the past five years, I've been traveling while working remotely, and I've had the chance to visit over 50 countries along the way.
+I share my adventures to inspire others to pursue their travel dreams affordably and with ease.

 Latest posts